Skip to main content

 Data Type Mapping

-When integrate with Paimon, Fluss automatically converts between Fluss data type and Paimon data type.
-The following content shows the mapping between Fluss data type and Paimon data type:
+When integrating with Paimon, Fluss automatically converts between Fluss data types and Paimon data types.

 Fluss Data TypePaimon Data Type